 Each year’s Hugo Awards is run by the individual World Science Fiction Convention hosting that year’s Hugo Awards.
 For information on voting on any given year’s Hugo Awards, go to the Worldcon web site and follow the link to the current year’s Worldcon.
+There are also links to upcoming Worldcons in the sidebar on the right side of this site.

 How to Vote